MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/controls.md

 :::row-end:::

-## web resource control type
+## Web resource control type

 A web resource control has the same set of methods available as the iframe control.
 See [iframe control type](#iframe-control-type)

-The Siliverlight web resource has these additional methods:
+The Silverlight web resource has these extra methods:

 - [getData](controls/getData.md)
 - [setData](controls/setData.md)